-Fermentation gives the dough it’s flavor and aroma.
-You might notice how cheap bread is tasteless and “floury” but artisan bread has depth of flavor.
+Fermentation gives the dough its flavor and aroma.
+You might notice how cheap bread is tasteless and “floury” but artisan bread has a good depth of flavor.
 This is built up from a longer fermentation, which is skipped in cheaper bread and amateur bakes.

 Over Fermented Dough

-Dough can over ferment when the yeast has done too much work.
+Dough can over-ferment when the yeast has done too much work.
 The dough has become weak from gluten deterioration, and too much gas is given off.
-It “blows out” and deflates, and can no longer hold itself up.
+It “blows out”, deflates, and can no longer hold itself up.
 As there is nothing left to consume, the yeast won’t produce CO2 to rise when baked.
-And the alcohol and acidity in the dough is now strong.
+And the alcohol and acidity in the dough are now strong.
 The interesting flavors built up from fermentation are now overpowering and it won’t be pleasant to eat so you want to avoid this.

-The rate at which dough will over ferment will depend on the quantity of yeast in the dough and the temperature it is stored.
+The rate at which dough will over-ferment will depend on the quantity of yeast in the dough and the temperature it is stored.
 You can keep a dough with a very small amount of yeast at room temperature for up to 18 hours.
 To extend things longer then you need to put dough in the fridge.
-In the fridge it can be stored for up to 5 days, depending on the yeast quantity.
-Dough stored in the fridge typically has more yeast so that it ferments enough in the colder temperatures.
+In the fridge, it can be stored for up to 5 days, depending on the yeast quantity.
+Dough stored in the fridge typically has more yeast so that it ferments enough in colder temperatures.

-If you want to store your dough for longer but are worried about over fermentation then check out my article on making pizza dough in advance.
-I go into detail a bit further and I also add two fool proof recipes to follow which will make excellent dough.
+If you want to store your dough for longer but are worried about over-fermenting then check out my article on making pizza dough in advance.
+I go into detail a bit further and I also add two foolproof recipes to follow which will make excellent dough.